Dr. Jung Yeon Park

 Profile

 Dr. Jung Yeon (Ellie) Park is an Assistant Professor of Quantitative Research Methods at GMU (Spring 2020 - Current).
-She received her PhD in Measurement, Evaluation, and Statistics from Columbia University (2015) and M.S. in Statistics from The George Washington University (2009).
+She received her PhD in Measurement, Evaluation, and Statistics from Teachers College, Columbia University (2015) and M.S. in Statistics from The George Washington University (2009).
 Prior to joining Mason, Dr. Park was a postdoctoral researcher at ITEC - KU Leuven's Smart Education Program for projects to advance adaptive e-learning assessment and learning analytics methods to support technology-enhanced learning (2017-2019); and a postdoctoral associate for projects identifying risk and protective factors for suicides among sexual minority youth at New York University's Institute of Human Development and Social Change (2016).
 She served as a program committee for European Conference on Artificial Intelligence (ECAI; 2020) and a proposal review panelist at NSF (2021, 2022).

 Research Interests